Dodge: Pickups and medium to heavy trucks

-Continuing financial problems meant that even Dodge's light-duty models – renamed as the Ram Pickup line for 1981 – were carried over with the most minimal of updates until 1993.
-Two things helped to revitalize Dodge's fortunes during this time.
-One was the introduction of Cummins' powerful and reliable B Series turbo-diesel engine as an option for 1989.
+Continuing financial problems meant that even Dodge's light-duty models – renamed as the Ram pickup line for 1981 – were carried over with mostly minimal updates until 1993.
+Two factors helped to revitalize Dodge's fortunes during this time.
+One was the introduction of Cummins's powerful and reliable B Series turbo-diesel engine as an option for 1989.
 This innovation raised Dodge's profile among consumers who needed power for towing or large loads.
 The second was a class-exclusive V8 engine option for the mid-sized Dakota pickup.

 Dodge introduced the Ram's all-new "big-rig" styling treatment for 1994.
-Besides its instantly polarizing looks, exposure was also gained by usage of the new truck on the hit TV show Walker, Texas Ranger starring Chuck Norris.
+In addition to its instantly polarizing looks, the new truck also gained exposure when it was featured on the television series Walker, Texas Ranger starring Chuck Norris.
 The new Ram also featured a new interior with a console box big enough to hold a laptop computer, and ventilation and radio controls that were designed to be easily used even with gloves on.
 A V10 engine derived from that used in the Viper sports car was also new, and the previously offered Cummins turbodiesel remained available.
-The smaller Dakota was redesigned for 1997 using the "big-rig" styling, thus giving Dodge trucks a definitive "face" that set them apart from the competition.
+The smaller Dakota was redesigned for 1997, using the "big-rig" styling, thus giving Dodge trucks a definitive "face" that set them apart from the competition.

-The Ram was redesigned again for 2002, and the Dakota in 2005, and was an evolution of the original, but adding the Hemi V8 engine to the list of available options, due to the revival of the legendary Chrysler Hemi V8 engine.
-New medium-duty chassis-cab models were introduced for 2007 with standard Cummins turbodiesel power as a way of gradually getting Dodge back into the business truck market again.
+The Ram was redesigned again for 2002, and the Dakota in 2005, and was an evolution of the original, but adding the Hemi V8 engine to the list of available options, due to the revival of the Chrysler Hemi V8 engine.
+New medium-duty chassis-cab models were introduced for 2007, with standard Cummins turbodiesel power as a way of gradually getting Dodge back into the business truck market again.

-For a time during the 1980s, Dodge imported a line of small pickups from Mitsubishi, known as the D50, or later the Ram 50 and were carried on as a stopgap until the Dakota's sales eventually made the imported trucks irrelevant.
-Reversing the role, Mitsubishi has more recently purchased Dakota pickups from Dodge and restyled them into their own Raider line for sale in North America.
+For a time during the 1980s, Dodge imported a line of small pickups from Mitsubishi, known as the D50, or later the Ram 50, and were carried on as a stopgap until the Dakota's sales eventually made the imported trucks irrelevant.
+In a reversal, Mitsubishi has more recently purchased Dakota pickups from Dodge and restyled them into their own Raider line for sale in North America.